 Studying as an F-2 Dependent

-Effective May 29, 2015, F-2 dependents will be permitted to study part-time at SEVP-Certified Schools.
+Effective May 29, 2015, F-2 dependents are permitted to study part-time at SEVP-Certified Schools.
 Previously, only avocational and/or recreational courses were permitted.

 Below are some key points to consider: